-Although the mobile food industry has been growing exponentially over the past few years, some food truck businesses fail.
+Although the mobile food industry has been growing exponentially over the past few years, some food truck businesses fail (food carts too).
 Owning a restaurant on wheels in a good economy can be a challenge, but owning one in a down economy can be even more difficult.

-We have put together the top 10 reasons why vendors in the mobile food industry have failed (outside of local legislation which in many cases is out of your hands).
-Take a look at your gourmet food truck or cart business and make sure you avoid these mistakes, to maintain a flourishing business.
+We have put together the top 10 reasons why food truck or food cart vendors in the mobile food industry have failed (outside of local legislation which in many cases is out of your hands).
+Take a look at your gourmet food truck or food cart business (yes hot dog carts too) and make sure you avoid these mistakes, to maintain a flourishing business.

 Why Food Truck Businesses Fail